Game Day (The Wire): The Police

-Freamon and Greggs pick up Shardene, the exotic dancer from Orlando's, the Barksdale-run strip club.
-In an attempt to turn her, they take her to identify Keisha's corpse, which has been found wrapped up in a rug and left in a dumpster.
-Here it is confirmed that she was indeed raped (unbeknownst to the police by Wee-Bey), as hinted at in the last episode.
-Appalled and distraught upon realizing D'Angelo was almost certainly involved in the disposal of Keisha's body, Shardene agrees to assist the police and moves out of D'Angelo's apartment.
+Freamon and Greggs pick up Shardene, the exotic dancer from Orlando's strip club.
+In an attempt to turn her, they take her to identify Keisha's corpse, which has been found wrapped in a rug and left in a dumpster.
+Appalled and distraught upon realizing D'Angelo was almost certainly involved in the disposal of Keisha's body, Shardene agrees to assist the police and moves out of his apartment.
 When he asks her for a reason, she hints that she knows what really happened to Keisha.
 She may also believe that D'Angelo was Keisha's rapist instead of Wee-Bey.
-Omar continues stalking the projects looking for a way to get at Avon.
-He eventually makes his way to Proposition Joe's place and offers some of his takings from the Barksdales' stash in exchange for Avon's pager number.
-Omar tracks Avon to Orlando's and tricks him into answering a page using Wee-Bey's code.
-Wee-Bey pulls up and Avon realizes that something is amiss.
-He dives out of range just as Omar opens fire.
-Wee-Bey and Omar exchange shots and Wee-Bey wings Omar who, wounded, retreats.

 Production

 Title reference

 The title refers to the Eastside/Westside basketball game (pictured).

 Epigraph

-Herc says this to Carver when they cannot find anyone in the Baltimore ghettos (not yet realizing that most residents are attending the East Side vs. West Side basketball game), in reference to Carver's comment in "The Target" that the War on Drugs will never end.
+Herc says this to Carver when they cannot find anyone in the Baltimore ghettos (not yet realizing that most residents are attending the East Side vs. West Side basketball game), in reference to Carver's comment in "The Target" that the war on drugs will never end.